 - Find a solicitor who specialises in this area (I cannot highlight the specialist aspect enough, taking advice from someone who doesn’t know what they are talking about is worse than taking no advice).

 - Pick up the phone and speak to a solicitor.
 At Virtuoso you can always speak immediately to a solicitor, many firms have similar policies.
 (If they don’t, make an appointment.)

 - Have the letter reviewed by a solicitor and ask them to explain your options.

 - Work with your solicitor to identify the most commercially viable option and action it.

 I appreciate picking up the phone to a solicitor can seem scary to some.
-But remember, we are only human, and I for one am nearly always happy to have a quick chat.
+But remember, we are only human.

 The moral of this story is: please don’t rush to take action when you receive that scary piece of paper.
 Let a solicitor unmask it for you; let us provide the advice that could actually save you a significant amount of time and money.